Good Works Team

 ANNALEEZ FISHKIND

-An Arizona native and musician with a decade of experience in the local folk scene, Annaleez Fishkind joined the Good Works Team in 2022.
+An Arizona native and musician with a decade of experience in the local folk scene, Annaleez Fishkind joined the Good Works Team in 2022 as a Grant Specialist.
 As an undergraduate, Annaleez completed an Interdisciplinary degree marrying Business and Ethics and graduated with a Master of Technical Communication in May 2022.
 While attending ASU, she joined the Next Generation Service Corps to serve communities experiencing hardship, focusing her efforts on combating rates of sexual and domestic violence on college campuses.
 With four years of experience working in the education sector, Annaleez has collaborated with nonprofits such as Stand for Children and Assistance League of Phoenix to provide resources to underserved youth across the West Valley.
-As a Grant Specialist, Annaleez invokes her firm belief in the ability to heal and strengthen communities through the arts and sees grant management as a method to bolster these efforts.
+As a member of the Good Works Team, Annaleez invokes her firm belief in the ability to heal and strengthen communities through the arts and sees grant management as a method to bolster these efforts.
+In October 2024, Annaleez was promoted to Senior Grant Specialist.

 Education: